houkanshan/luo-liang.github.com/_posts/2012-11-03-WordamentInChinese.md

     SUM 218MBytes

 The real situation will be much worse, because here we assume words are continious, which means if abc exists, abcx (x belongs to a-z) exists, which is not true at all.
-This will be a huge waste, as huge numbers of pointers are wasted because many words simply don't exist.
+This will be a huge waste, as huge numbers of pointers will point to null because many words simply don't exist.
 Also, unnecessary wastes occur because the reuse rate in English language is amazingly high.

     inter
     nation